dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

 ## Application Logic For `DemoResourceApp`

 Important: You will need to take a dependency on the `Microsoft.AspNetCore.Authentication.AzureAD.UI` NuGet package.

-If you're unfamiliar with policy based authorization in ASP.NET core please have a read of [this](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-2.2) before continuing.
+If you're unfamiliar with policy based authorization in ASP.NET core, please have a read of [this](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-2.2) before continuing.

 1. Decorate your controller with the `Authorize` attribute.
     ```csharp